meeraribadiya/Memory_card_Game/README.md

    - VS Code Live Server extension
    - OR open `index.html` directly in any modern browser
 4. No backend or database setup required
+   OR
+Use can open with the help of live link.

 ## Conclusion